Live-in Dementia Care or Nursing Homes: What's the Difference?

 In this short video, Nick and Maro explain their reasons for choosing Elder live-in care.
 They discuss how live-in care has allowed Nick’s father Mikis to stay independent in his own home while making a new friend at the same time.

-Most people would prefer to remain in their own home rather than be in a care or nursing home.
-Research has suggested that people with dementia who are admitted to nursing homes, including elderly care nursing homes, tend not to live as long as those who remain in their own homes.
+Most people would prefer to remain in their own home rather than be in a dementia care home.
+Research has suggested that people with dementia who are admitted to care homes, including elderly care nursing homes, tend not to live as long as those who remain in their own homes.